 Magnetic Resonance Imaging (MRI): As mentioned earlier, doctors may get an early MRI scan done on premature babies as part of monitoring them.

-An MRI produces a three-dimensional image of the brain and can help in revealing any abnormalities that are contributing to problems with motor function.
+An MRI produces a three-dimensional image of the brain and can help reveal any abnormalities that are contributing to problems with motor function.
 The process can take up to an hour, and when used for children, MRIs are generally considered a safe and painless procedure.

 Doctors use MRIs to check for any neurological irregularity in children who may be showing signs of cerebral palsy.
 The test can also be used to determine the cause of the disorder.